ibm-cloud-docs/virtual-servers/vsi_dedicated_pricing.md

 Pricing for dedicated hosts will be offered in an hourly and monthly model.
 {:shortdesc}

-Dedicated host pricing can be seen below and will be inclusive of all vCPU, RAM and local storage components as instances are provisioned onto dedicated hosts.
+Dedicated host pricing can be seen below and will be inclusive of all vCPU, RAM, local storage and uplink port speed components as instances are provisioned onto dedicated hosts.

 With dedicated hosts, additional local storage discs will be available, on first, second, third, fourth, and fifth discs.
 There is also additional capacity up to 400GB on each secondary disc.